-Note: You need Direct Data Ingestion permissions to perform direct data ingestion.
+Note: You must have the Direct Data Ingestion permission to perform direct data ingestion. -

 Background

-Wavefront currently expects that your host, application, or custom code send metrics to a Wavefront proxy installed in your environment.
-The proxy forwards metrics to the Wavefront service.
+Most customers set up their environment so that the host, application, or custom code sends metrics to a Wavefront proxy installed in their environment.
+The proxy forwards metrics to the Operations for Applications service.
 In production environments, two proxies behind a load balancer guarantee availability and prevent data loss.

-Because some customers told us they’d like to send data directly to the Wavefront service, we’re now making this functionality available.
+Because some customers wanted to send data directly to the Operations for Applications service, we made this functionality available.

-The following examples illustrate how to send data to Wavefront.
+The following examples illustrate how to send data directly to the Operations for Applications service.

 - An API token is required.
-Referred to as
+The API token can be associated to a user account or service account.

 mydomain.wavefront.com

-. - Currently, we support only Wavefront Data Format, which is named
+. - Currently, direct ingestion supports only Operations for Applications Data Format, which is named

 wavefront